nickroxcks/Cmput275_GPS_Project/README.md

 - If there is no route between your 2 points you have selected, or there is over 500 waypoints in your route, the server will timeout you will regain control of you cursor to select another 2 points.

+ -Longer routes may take longer for Arduino and server to communicate the entire path

 Assumptions and other key notes:

  - No real uncertainties or assumptions made.
 Just remember to assign your ports correctly.